mdaries/sigfox_coverage_api/README.md

 * pip install tqdm

 ### Sigfox API credentials
-* To create your Sigfox API credential check the official [support page](https://support.sigfox.com/docs/api-credential-creation)
+* To create your Sigfox API credential check the official support page: [How to create API credential](https://support.sigfox.com/docs/api-credential-creation)
 * Fill in your Sigfox API credentials in the example file "credentials_empty" and rename it "credentials"

 Ex: "myApi": { "login":"123456", "password": "abcdef", "group": "56789"}